 - Digital marketing services in Boston

-By entering such a keyword, searchers are more likely to find what they’re looking for.
+By entering a longer search query, people are more likely to find what they’re looking for.
 Often, the more specific the search, the higher the likelihood of purchase intent.

 While you may generate less traffic with long-tail keywords than you would with shorter terms, more of your visitors are likely to convert.